MicrosoftDocs/cloud-adoption-framework/docs/strategy/cloud-accounting.md

 ## Impact of cloud accounting models

 The choice of accounting models is crucial in system design.
-The choice of accounting model can affect subscription strategies, naming standards, tagging standards, and policy and blueprint designs.
+The choice of accounting model can affect subscription strategies, naming standards, tagging standards, and policy designs.

 After you've worked with the business to make decisions about a cloud accounting model and [global markets](./global-markets.md), you can learn more about how to [achieve more with your investment in the cloud](./achieve-more.md).